Geʽez script: History and origins

 Thus, there are 24 correspondences of Geʻez and the South Arabian writing system:

 Many of the letter names are cognate with those of Phoenician, and may thus be assumed for the Proto-Sinaitic script.

 Geʽez writing system

-Two writing systems were used to write the Geʽez language, an abjad and later an abugida.
+Two writing systems were used to write the Geʽez language: an abjad and, later, an abugida.

 Geʽez abjad

-The abjad, used until the advent of Christianity (ca. AD 350), had 26 consonantal letters:
+The abjad, used until the advent of Christianity (ca. AD 350), had 26 consonantal letters, transliterated as:

 It was properly written right-to-left.
 Vowels were not indicated.

 Geʽez abugida

 Modern Geʽez is written from left to right.